Agricultural litigation: trial before the Joint Court of Rural Leases (TPBR)

 The legal claim is formed by bailiff's deed, by request or, if the parties so agree, by joint request.

-In case of emergency, the court may be seised by a summons in interlocutory.
+In emergency situation, the court may be seised by a subpoena in interlocutory.

 Act of Commissioner of Justice